apedersen00/tt6581/README.md

 - *mult*: Tests the 24x16 shift-add multiplier.
 Inputs N randomly generate operands and verifies the hardware result against software.

 - *envelope:* Tests the envelope generator by inputting known ADSR values with a constant wave input.
 Plots the produced envelope.

+## CocoTB

+Currently has three testbenches.
+They are automatically run as a Github Action on push.
+When all three tests have completed a summary is generated and stored.
+More importantly, these tests are also run on the synthesized gate-level netlist.

+- Latest test result: <LINK>
+- Latest gate-level test result: <LINK>